-There is no such thing on sale in the US as a battery-powered coffee-grinder, never mind a rechargeable one.
+There is no such thing on sale in the US as a rechargeable, battery-powered coffee-grinder.
 We have rechargeable battery-powered saws and angle-grinders but not coffee grinders.
 I don't know why but I suspect a patent troll.

 Anyway so if you like freshly ground coffee as I do, on a boat, the options are limited to using an inverter to power an electric grinder -- and a coffee grinder doesn't really burn a lot of power -- or using a manual grinder.